wellsaid-labs/tts-evaluation/tests/README.md

 # Tests

-This directory contains tests for our source code in `src`.
+This directory contains tests for our source code.